-may cross in abreast, without any other damage than a sprinkling of some few drops of water."
+cross in abreast without any other damage, than a sprinkling of some few drops of water," &c.

-In the Philosophical Transactions, for 1722, there is a description of the Falls given by Monsieur Borassau, who had visited them at seven different times.
-He says that the Governor of Canada had, on the previous year, "ordered his own son with three other officers to survey Niagara, and take the exact height of the Cataract, which they accordingly did with a stone of half a hundred weight, and a large cod-line, and found it upon a perpendicular twenty-six fathoms," or one hundred and fifty-six feet.
+In the philosophical transactions for 1722 there is a description of the Falls given by Monsieur Borassau, who had visited them at seven different times.
+He says that the Governor of Canada had, on the previous year, "ordered his own son with three other officers to survey Niagara, and take the exact height of the Cataract, which they accordingly did with a stone of half a hundred weight, and a large cod-line, and found it upon a perpendicular 26 fathoms" or 156 feet.

-These extracts may not be considered of much value except by those, who have a curiosity to learn something about the Falls, as they appeared in a former age.
+These extracts may not be considered of much value except by those, who have a curiosity to learn something about the Falls as they appeared in a former age.

-There are at least five places between the Falls and Lewiston, where persons can descend from the top of the bank to the water, viz: from the end of Mr. Childs' and also Mr. Graves' farm, at the Whirlpool, at the Devil's Hole, and from the end of Mr. Colt's farm.
+There are at least five places between the Falls and Lewiston, where persons can descend from the top of the bank to the water; viz: from the end of Mr. Childs' and also Mr. Graves' farm, at the Whirlpool, at the Devil's Hole, and from the end of Mr. Colt's farm.
 There are also, on the Canada side, a number of places where visiters can descend safely to the water's edge.
-From these places under the bank, the river scenery appears transcendantly beautiful and sublime, and the rapids strike the beholder with more amazement, if possible, than the Falls themselves.
-Here may be found in reality,
+From these places under the bank the river scenery appears transcendantly beautiful and sublime, and the rapids strike the beholder with more amazement, if possible, than the Falls themselves.